Share your star product shot on your own Instagram account. You MUST tag it (in the caption) #CTShowUsYourShot + tag us @CreateandThrive.

 Thankfully, that someone came to mind pretty quickly – Jeffrey Opp (who just happens to be Megan E’s other half, AND holds a Fine Arts degree where he majored in photography).
 When I got in touch, he was super-enthusiastic to put this together, because helping people with product photography is what he does.
 Score!

-Jeffrey is the professional photographer behind Mister Scheimpflug, and he’s put together a truly excellent guide that will help you elevate your own product photos from ‘just okay’ to ‘freaking awesome’.
+Jeffrey is the professional photographer behind Mister Scheimpflug (This site/resource is no longer available), and he’s put together a truly excellent guide that will help you elevate your own product photos from ‘just okay’ to ‘freaking awesome’.

 Seriously, I learnt a LOT when I was editing the Guide, and I’ve been working on my product photos since 2008!